AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.1/README.md

 npm install @cap-js/audit-logging
 ```
 - Result:
-  - ✅ **Updates package.json** – The @cap-js/audit-logging dependency is automatically added to your project’s [package.json](./package.json) file.
+  - ✅ **Updates package.json** – The `@cap-js/audit-logging` dependency is automatically added to your project’s [package.json](./package.json) file.
-  - ✅ **Enables Automatic Audit Logging** – For every entity or field annotated with @PersonalData, all access and modifications are captured in real time.
+  - ✅ **Enables Automatic Audit Logging** – For every entity or field annotated with `@PersonalData`, all access and modifications are captured in real time.
   - ✅ **Tracks CRUD Operations** – Create, Read, Update, Delete on annotated data are fully traced.
   - ✅ **Generates GDPR-Compliant Audit Trails** – Logs are formatted to meet regulatory requirements, simplifying compliance reporting.

 ### Step 2: Annotate Personal Data

 - Action :
+  - Create a new file /srv/data-privacy.cds in the project
-  - Copy the contents of [data-privacy.cds](./srv/data-privacy.cds) into a new project’s /srv/data-privacy.cds file.
+  - Copy the contents of [data-privacy.cds](./srv/data-privacy.cds) into the /srv/data-privacy.cds file.
   - Open 'data-privacy.cds' from your project and make sure the annotations for Customers and Addresses are present - exactly as shown here.

 ```